The Veterinary Technician National Examination (

 Click here to access the Candidate Handbook.

-Click here to access the VTNE Practice Test information.
+Click here to access the VTNE Practice Test information and new VTNE Sample Questions.

 AAVSB DOES NOT LICENSE, CERTIFY, OR REGISTER VETERINARY TECHNICIANS.